Stephboss9/-Light-and-Sound-Memory-Game/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-    1. https://www.w3schools.com/jsref/jsref_random.asp: Referenced when creating feature such that a new pattern is created after every new game.
+    1. https://www.w3schools.com/jsref/jsref_random.asp: Referenced when creating feature such that a new pattern is created for every new game.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)